MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions

 \textbf{Reference Answers} Annotators also authored reference answers and rationales for each sample, describing the expected model behavior and explaining how the relevant speech (and visual) cues should inform the response.
 These were later used for evaluation.

 \textbf{Voice Recording} We employed professional voice actors to record the spoken queries, providing delivery guidelines based on the target speech property.
 To preserve authenticity, actors were given creative freedom in expression as long as the intended cue was conveyed.
+Due to ethical concerns we use TTS systems for children voice.
 A professional audio engineer handled background sound overlays where applicable.

 \textbf{Quality Control} Two annotators independently verified whether the intended speech attribute was clearly conveyed in each recording.
 Recordings without unanimous approval were revised based on feedback—either through re-recording or by adjusting the script to better support the desired delivery.